 These funds would be used for four basic communications strategies:

 Media training and booking: while some of our organizations have had success in getting our reporters on cable news and radio talk shows, the fact is that we have a much deeper bench of talent than has so far been put into play.
 This has to change, and the first steps in that direction are to begin systematically training reporters, editors, and bloggers who have the natural talent to succeed with video and audio, whether online or on air.
+NEED TO HAVE A CORRESPONDING 24-7 BOOKING OPERATION THAT CAN PUSH THAT TALENT OUT EVERY DAY IN ORDER TO HELP DRIVE AND SHAPE THE NEWS CYCLE.

 Target niche audiences in Washington DC: Follow the Money will place our reporting in front of decision makers and opinion shapers inside the Beltway through Hill briefings for congressional representatives and staff, brown bag lunches at key think tanks and policy shops timed to coincide with the congressional legislative calendar and backed up by persistent engagement with Beltway bloggers and columnists.